stackblitz/docs/.github/ISSUE_TEMPLATE/new-extension-request-for-codeflow-ide-🧩.md

 ---
-name: "New Extension Request for Stackblitz editor \U0001F9E9"
+name: "New Extension Request for Stackblitz \U0001F9E9"
-about: Your favorite extension is missing from Stackblitz editor?
+about: Your favorite extension is missing from Stackblitz?
 Let us bring it over!
 title: 'EXTENSION REQUEST:'
 labels: ''
-assignees: sylwiavargas
+assignees: HeyGarrison

 ---